tduong10101/tdinvoke.net/source/_posts/DDOS-my-site.md

 - Setting up the bot wasn't easy as I expected, but I learnt a lot about scrapy.

 - I accidentally/unknowingly deleted the badbot ip list from the badbot rule.
-Then I had to gone through the whole process (api gateway -> lambda -> waf ip list -> waf rule) to troubleshoot the issue.
+Only found out about the silly mistake by going through the whole pipeline (api gateway -> lambda -> waf ip list -> waf rule) to troubleshoot the issue.

 - PyFlooder is not compatible with windows os.
 Had to spin up a ubuntu vm to run it.